-Disclaimer #1: This list isn’t comprehensive, but I wish it was.
-The recently erstwhile Judy Garland Database had a terrific gallery of Judy homes until it shut down, and there’s nothing similar on any other site.
+Disclaimer #1: This list isn’t comprehensive, although I wish it was.
+The recently erstwhile Judy Garland Database had a terrific gallery of Judy homes, but there’s nothing similar on any other site.
 I know–I’ve looked.
 It would be nice to have a new resource for fans or those doing research, so if anyone has provable addresses of Judy homes not seen here, please send them to me and I’ll try my best to add them.
 (Many “Thank You’s!” to Gwin DeMatteo for kindly tipping me off to a whopping five of these locations.
 Her excellent video of two Judy houses can be found here.)

 Disclaimer #2: With one exception I’ve made a point to stick to houses instead of apartments or hotel rooms, just because they’re easier to verify.